parthas1/parthas1.github.io/index.md

 An armchair thinker, I love anything remotely related to fantasy, mystery and conspiracy theories - I would definitely consider cryptozoology as an avocation.
 I also have a penchant for history and historical figures.
 I indulge myself in music (Rock, Metal & more recently Pop), TV Series (This list is enormous - my favorite ones include Seinfeld, South Park, Scrubs and IASIP) and occasionally quizzing.
 I love to code and learn new stuff along the way.
 Reddit satisfies my everyday recreational needs, although I thoroughly indulge in the occasional travel and hike.

-<a href="/cv.pdf">Here</a> is a link to my CV.
+<a href="/cv.pdf">Here</a> is a link to my CV and <a href="https://sites.google.com/site/tejaswinsarathy/"> here </a> is my old personal site.
 Feel free to contact me via any of the platforms mentioned on the sidebar.
 Cheers!

 * Shoutout to <a href="https://rbavishi.github.io/">Rohan Bavishi</a> from whom I directly lifted the website front and backend